'Bramayugam' to exit theaters for THIS reason

-Malayalam movies are known for their hard-hitting content and out-of-the-box storytelling.
-Over the years, the industry has produced several cinematic gems, with the most recent one being Bramayugam.
-The horror thriller became the talk of the town and has emerged as a big money spinner at the box office.
-Currently, the film is slowing down and will need momentum.
+Malayalam movies are undoubtedly one of the most known film industries in India.
+The industry is known for helming hard-hitting content and out-of-the-box storytelling.
+Recently, the industry produced a cinematic gem titled Bramayugam and it became the talk of the town.
+The monochromatic film emerged to be a money spinner at the box office and has currently slowed down in the second week.

 Inching closer to the Rs.
 25 crore mark in India

 As per industry tracker Sacnilk, the Rahul Sadasivan directorial earned Rs.
-50 lakh (early estimates) on Wednesday.
+45 lakh (early estimates) on Thursday.
 Overall, it has earned Rs.
-24 crore in India.
-The movie received rave reviews and Mammootty's performance was lauded by all.
-The veteran superstar has been experimenting and his work is being appreciated by viewers.
-The cast includes Amalda Liz and Arjun Ashokan, among others.
+24.58 crore in India.
+The movie received rave reviews from critics and viewers.
+The film reinvents a newer side of superstar Mammootty.
+The cast includes Amalda Liz, Sidharth Bharathan, Arjun Ashokan, and Manikandan R. Achari, among others.